ernscht/nitro-project-scss/README.md

 ## do / issues

-* enable hot module reloading with `mini-css-extract-plugin` when ready
+* image minification
 * test with big project
 * check stylelint config (works unreliable & lintDirtyModulesOnly does not work as expected)
 * cleanup (_app, examples, ... )

 ### prio 2

+* enable hot module reloading with `mini-css-extract-plugin` when ready
 * how to handle eslint error concerning `module` not defined
 * outsource loading of assets and hot in entry files
 * lerna compatibility of babel-loader with excludes